jgn/til/bash/bash_profile_vs_bashrc.md

     export PATH="$PATH:/addition"

-Then running these commands from a newly started interactive shell would produce the output below:
+Running these commands from a newly started interactive shell would produce the output below:

     bash
     bash